Set Up – Where To Start

 I spent nearly 6 months promoting and tweaking the product.

-I used my own product to build mobile websites for customers.
+I used my product to build mobile websites for customers.

 1. I made a lot of sales nearly 800 sites